Negotiating Payment Terms with Chinese Suppliers

 Payment MethodAdvantagesDisadvantagesBest For

-DepositsSecures orders, reduces risk, ensures productionRequires upfront payment, may impact cash flowSmaller orders, initial production stage
+DepositsSecures orders, reduces risk, ensures productionRequires upfront payment, may impact cash flowSmaller orders, initial production

 • Deposits: Ideal for initial production stages when you want to secure an order without committing full payment upfront.